TolikPylypchuk/SharpHook/SharpHook.ReactiveUI/README.md

-# SharpHook.Reactive
+# SharpHook.ReactiveUI

 SharpHook provides a cross-platform global keyboard and mouse hook, event simulation, and text entry simulation for .NET.
 It is a wrapper of [libuiohook](https://github.com/TolikPylypchuk/libuiohook) and provides direct access to its features as well as higher-level types to work with it.

-If you're using [Rx.NET](https://github.com/dotnet/reactive), you can use the SharpHook.Reactive package to integrate SharpHook with Rx.NET.
+If you're using [ReactiveUI.Primitives](https://github.com/reactiveui/Primitives), you can use the SharpHook.ReactiveUI package to integrate SharpHook with it.

 ## Usage